-Course Description: In three Units [micro, micro-macro, and macro] EDLE 616 examines relationship of written, taught, and tested curriculum; and identifies critical leadership decisions that can positively impact student achievement.
-Identifies components of effective conceptual frameworks [UBD, Mapping] and constructs a Curriculum Design model for emerging leaders.
+Course Description: Examines relationship of written, taught, and tested curriculum; and identifies critical leadership decisions that can positively impact student achievement.
+Identifies components of effective curriculum guides, and constructs a Curriculum Design model for emerging leaders.
+Mini document for personal use is constructed.